Geometric ergodicity of a bead-spring pair with stochastic Stokes forcing: Ergodicity

-The main result of this article is the following statement about the geometric ergodicity of the full Markov process $\Xv$, and by corollary, the marginal process $\rv$ converges to a unique non-trivial stationary distribution in exponential time.
+The main result of this article is the following statement about the geometric ergodicity of the Markov process $\Xv$, which in turn implies the connector process $\rv$ converges to its unique non-trivial stationary distribution in exponential time.

 \begin{theorem} Suppose that the set of active modes $\modeset$ is finite, but contains at least three pairwise linearly independent vectors, and let the spring potential $\Phi$ satisfy Assumption \ref{a:potential-singularity}.
-Then there exists a unique non-trivial invariant measure $\pi$ and constants $C >0$ and $\lambda > 0$ so that
+Then there exists a unique non-trivial invariant measure $\pi$ and constants $C >0$ and $\lambda > 0$ so that for all measurable $\f:\xbb\to \rbb$ with $\|\f\| < \infty$, we have